 Hofele’s RS4 front bumper is supposed to fit a lot better than the Deval one, and they look nearly identical.
 The only downside is that the Hofele bumper is also much more expensive.
 Damir’s A4 has this bumper, and you can check out his feature for more pics of it.
 The only vendor I’ve seen selling this bumper is LLTek or you can contact Hofele directly if interested.
 I’ve seen a few of these in person and they fit great.
 You can buy this kit from LLtek.

 Hofele B8 Front Bumper

 If you don’t want to do an entire bumper swap, there are still plenty of options.
 Most common are going with an alternative grille, such as an RS4 grille, or adding a front lip, such as the Cupra R lip.
+You can also paint the fog light housings to give it a more aggressive look, such as pictured above.
 These changes are pretty affordable and can make your existing bumper look a lot more sleek.
 You may want to do this as a temporary fix or a permanent one.
 Remember with the grilles that the Non S-line and DTM bumpers share the same grille, and the S4/RS4 share a grille – so don’t expect an RS4 grille to fit on a non-sline bumper or vice versa.
 Here’s more pictures of the A4 above with a Cupra R lip and a blacked out grille, which definitely adds some nice touches, all for about $100.